By Suroor Alikhan

 Mexico has a bloody history.
 The colonizers arrived, as they did everywhere, with an inherent belief in their own superiority and a lust for gold.
 They were utterly unable to understand, or even to acknowledge, the indigenous way of doing things.
 This resulted in the brutal destruction of a way of life—and of lives.

 Mexico City is an example of this.
 The Aztecs built it on land that had several lakes, and the city was planned with this in mind.
 But the colonizers razed their carefully thought-out city and replaced it with buildings that were too heavy for the ground.
 Today, Mexico City suffers from flooding and many buildings slope.
 However, it still has an area of chinampas, garden islands, which were common during the Aztec times.
 This is where a lot of the fruit and vegetables that supply the city are grown, in a way that makes perfect sense for a waterlogged area.

 Tree travels through the country to find the “hidden Mexico”.
 She goes to Chiapas, where there is an armed struggle against the government.
 She spends a night in a sacred cave with the Huichol tribe, participating in a peyote ceremony.
-And one of my favourite parts of this book is her visit to Juchitan, a town of tough women with a raunchy humour and a strong sense of what is right.
+And one of my favorite parts of this book is her visit to Juchitan, a town of tough women with raunchy humor and a strong sense of what is right.
 The women are big in every way, and no one messes with them, refreshing in an otherwise macho culture.
 The people here are native Zapotecs, pure-blood Indians.
-Gay sons are welcomed, and transvestites completely accepted.
+Gay sons are welcomed, and transvestites are completely accepted.

 Review – 100 Places in the USA Every Woman Should Go